-- All second graders in ACPS receive pedestrian safety education during PE.
+All second graders in ACPS receive pedestrian safety education during PE.
 Gymnasiums are set up to simulate a city with intersections, street signs, crosswalks, and traffic lights.
 Students take turns riding scooters to simulate vehicles; students on foot are pedestrians.
 It's a fun way to learn valuable skills necessary for navigating our urban community!

-- All third graders in ACPS participate in Bicycles in the Schools (BITS) during PE.
+All third graders in ACPS participate in Bicycles in the Schools (BITS) during PE.
 Many students learn to ride a bike - without training wheels - for the first time during PE.
 In 2019 alone, 1800 elementary school students participated in BITS!
 Students also ride in middle school - building upon basic riding and road safety skills.
-Their month-long curriculum culminates in riding off-campus negotiating neighborhood traffic, following traffic signs and signals, and using proper hand signaling.
+Their month-long curriculum culminates in riding off-campus while negotiating neighborhood traffic, following traffic signs and signals, and using proper hand signaling.

 The Walking School Bus

 A walking school bus is a group of children walking to school with one or more adults.
 That may sound simple, and that is part of the appeal.
 It can be as informal as two families taking turns walking their children to school or as structured as a planned route with meeting points, a timetable and a schedule of trained volunteers.

 What is a Bike Train?

 A bicycle train is a group of students accompanied by adults that bicycle a pre-planned route to school.
 Routes can originate from a particular neighborhood or, in order to include children who live too far to bicycle, begin from a parking lot.
 They may operate daily, weekly or monthly.
 Often, they are started in order to address parents’ concerns about traffic and personal safety while providing a chance for parents and children to socialize.